Abraham & Straus: Founding and early history

 The first Brooklyn store, at 285 Fulton Street, opened in 1865 and measured 25 feet by 90 feet.
 Abraham Abraham, age 22, and Joseph Wechsler each contributed $5,000 for the purchase.
 In 1883, the firm bought the recently built Second Empire cast-iron Wheeler Building at 422 Fulton Street to be their flagship store.

-On April 1, 1893, Nathan Straus, Isidor Straus, and Simon F. Rothschild as partners – the Straus brothers provided the financing, but Rothschild was the active partner – bought out Wechsler, and the firm became Abraham & Straus.
+On April 1, 1893, Wechsler was bought out by Nathan Straus, Isidor Straus, and Simon F. Rothschild.
+The Straus brothers provided the financing, but Rothschild was the active partner.
+The firm became Abraham & Straus.
 At the time, the company had 2,000 employees.
 Simon F. Rothschild, Abraham's son-in-law, Edward Charles Blum, and son, Lawrence Abraham, became partners in the new firm.

 1900–1969

 By 1900, the company had 4,650 employees.
 From the 1890s to the 1920s, A&S utilized a system of catalog store agencies across Long Island to serve customers.

-In 1912, Isidor Straus, along with his wife Ida, perished in the sinking of the RMS Titanic.
+In 1912, Isidor Straus, along with his wife Ida, died in the sinking of the RMS Titanic.

 Around 1915, after Abraham's daughter married Isidor's son Percy Selden Straus, the Straus family divided up the empire with Nathan's family running A&S and Isidor's family running Macy's.

 Beginning in 1928, the company embarked on a $7.8 million expansion of the Fulton Street Store, which included excavating a new basement without disturbing customers above.
 The renovated store opened October 10, just days before the Wall Street Crash of 1929.
-In 1929, the company also joined Filene's, Lazarus, and Bloomingdale's to form Federated Department Stores.
+In the summer of 1929, the company joined Filene's and Lazarus to form Federated Department Stores.
+Bloomingdale's joined the following year.
 To economize during the Depression, the company began scheduling employees according to hourly sales.
 In addition, all employees took a 10 percent pay cut.
 No employees were laid off.

-In 1937, Walter N. Rothschild led the company, and served as president and chairman until 1955.
+In 1937, Walter N. Rothschild led the company, and was president and chairman until 1955.
 Following Rothschild, Sidney L. Solomon became the company's first non-family president.
 At the time, the company had 12,000 employees.

 After World War II – The company grew.
 In 1950, the company purchased Loeser's Garden City store, and two years later, its first new branch store opened in Hempstead, New York.

 In the following decades, the company expanded throughout the New York metropolitan area.
 Among its expansions was an anchor store at Paramus Park in Paramus, New Jersey, which necessitated the building of an access road that, despite the conversion of the store to Macy's, is still today known as A&S Drive.